sympy/sympy/doc/src/modules/physics/mechanics/linearize.rst

 2. The linearized form has ``nan``, ``zoo``, or ``oo`` as matrix elements There are two potential causes for this.
 The first (and the one you should check first) is that some choices of dependent coordinates will result in singularities at certain operating points.
-Choosing operating points in a systemic manner to avoid this is beyond the scope of this guide; see [REFERENCE_NEEDED] for more information.
+Coordinate partitioning in a systemic manner to avoid this is beyond the scope of this guide; see [Blajer1994]_ for more information.

      The other potential cause for this is that the matrices may not have been in the most reduced form before the operating point was substituted